Localize/Localize-Javascript-SDK-Releases/README.md

 If you wish to load the Localize script using [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity), you must use the versioned script tag.
 You can find the SRI hash in the release notes for each version below.

-## Version 426:  August 28, 2020
+## Version 426 - August 28, 2020

- * This is the initial release of the versioned SDK.
+ * Initial release of the versioned SDK.

 ```
 // Script tag without SRI